jeremydosborn/flask-pass0/readme.md

 # **Flask-Pass0 (v1.0)**

-Passwordless authentication for Flask using secure, time-limited magic links.
+Passwordless authentication for Flask using time-limited magic links.

 Flask-Pass0 provides a simple, clean interface for passwordless login flows while keeping your Flask application lightweight and easy to maintain.
 This is **Version 1.0**, the initial public release.
 Review the security notes below before using in production.